Table of contents

 What are the key qualities of a good employee?
 Really think about it.
 Because when you’re interviewing for the next top talent to join your company, the qualities they possess are crucial to watch out for.
 Understanding what these employee characteristics are and recognizing them in interviewees can truly benefit your recruitment process.

-There are certain qualities of a good employee every recruiter looks for, such as organized, punctual, a team player, a positive attitude, and so on.
+Every recruiter looks for certain qualities of a good employee, such as organization, punctuality, being a team player, having a positive attitude, and so on.
 But there are many more employee characteristics that a recruiter might not think of.
-That’s why we rounded up 25 key qualities of a good employee you should look out for.
+We rounded up 25 key qualities of a good employee you should look out for.